MayorFaj/kgateway/SECURITY_RESPONSE.md

    - Instructions and recommendations for users to upgrade.
    - Credit to the security researcher who discovered and reported the issue (with their permission).

-2. **Community Communication**: We will announce the security patch through our public channels, including the application's release notes, directing users to the official GitHub Security Advisory for details.
+2. **Community Communication**: We will announce the security patch through our public channels, including the application's release notes, directing users to the GitHub Security Advisory for details.